1995 Asturian regional election

-The 1995 Asturian regional election was held on Sunday, 28 May 1995, to elect the 4th General Junta of the Principality of Asturias.
+The 1995 Asturian regional election was held on 28 May 1995 to elect the 4th General Junta of the Principality of Asturias.
 All 45 seats in the General Junta were up for election.
 It was held concurrently with regional elections in twelve other autonomous communities and local elections all throughout Spain.

 The election was won by the People's Party (PP) under Sergio Marqués, which became the most-voted party in the region for the first and, to date, only time.
 The Spanish Socialist Workers' Party (PSOE) vote suffered from the population weariness after 12 years of Socialist governments, the economic crisis and the eruption of numerous scandals both at the regional and the national level (one such scandal had forced the resignation of President Juan Luis Rodríguez-Vigil in 1993).
 United Left (IU) scored a record result despite failing to win any new seats, while the Democratic and Social Centre (CDS) was expelled from the regional legislature.